Elementary School Handbook

 Bag Lunches

-Birthday Celebrations, Treats and Snacks
+Birthday Celebrations, Treats, and Snacks

 Students are permitted to bring a healthy snack to class.
 Many teachers give students a snack break either in the mid-morning or mid-afternoon.
 Many students also keep water bottles at their desks.
+As a green school, we request students bring reusable water bottles to the greatest extent possible.

 Forgotten Items